-The Faithlife Study Bible is coming to print!
-Learn more about the NIV Faithlife Study Bible—coming March 2017.
+The Faithlife Study Bible is now available in print!
+Learn more about the NIV Faithlife Study Bible.

 The Faithlife Study Bible invites you to understand the Bible more fully—to feed your curiosity about God and His work in the world.
 It is designed for digital with rich layers of notes and innovative graphics, making it the most advanced digital study Bible.
 The balance of striking graphics, comprehensive study features, and intriguing insights from multiple points of view will keep you curious as you explore the treasures of God’s Word.